austinrivas/grav-bootstrap/README.md

 ## Known Issues

+### File Permissions due to running `composer` as `root`

+Currently the application runs `composer` as `root` in the `nginx-php-grav` `docker` container.

+This is incorrect and the the `docker` container should create a specific user for running `composer` commands and the `php` runtime.

+The current workaround to this is the `chown -R 777 ./grav` which is not ideal as it removes all permissions control from the application directory and relies entirely on `nginx` to prevent unpriveleged execution.

+Resolving this is a top priority.

 ### Docker Port Already in Use

 If after you run `docker-compose up` you see an error like: